toxiclee/Chatbot-2025/Chunking.md

             "chunk_text": "\n".join(current_chunk).strip()
         })

-    return [chunk for chunk in chunks if len(chunk["chunk_text"]) >= MIN_CHAR]
+    return [c for c in chunks if len(c["chunk_text"]) >= MIN_CHAR]
 ```

-🔹 This function reads the input Markdown and segments it into logical chunks:

-* Paragraphs or sentences are added to a `buffer` until a sentence-ending character is encountered.
+This function implements a **gradient-style chunking strategy**.
+Here's how it works:

+* 📈 Instead of splitting text at fixed intervals, the script dynamically adjusts chunk size based on accumulated content.
+* 🧠 It builds a "gradient" of text by buffering lines until a natural breakpoint (like a period or question mark).
+* 🧹 Once a complete sentence or semantic unit is formed, the buffer is flushed to the current chunk.
-* If the current chunk size exceeds `MAX_CHAR`, a new chunk is flushed.
+* 🛑 If the current chunk exceeds a target size (`MAX_CHAR`), it is finalized and a new chunk begins.
-* Page numbers are inferred from lines like `## Page: 2`, and propagated to the corresponding chunk.
+* 📌 Page numbers are tracked using lines formatted as `## Page: N`, so each chunk can be traced back to its original source.
-* Tables (identified by pipe `|` symbols) are treated as indivisible blocks.
+* 📐 This ensures chunks are semantically meaningful, not mid-sentence, and not too short or too long.

+This method balances readability, coherence, and embedding efficiency—ideal for downstream LLM-based search tasks.

 ---